tbenson89/angular-showoff/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Optimization and Monitoring

+We created a performance router which we aren't using we have created a performance module, and a performance component.

+- **TODO**
+  - Setup Performance with async data from dataService. and display performance data of the application.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.